Dogs Coat Gets Matted: What to Do and How Regular Brushing Helps

 Get the right brush for your dog’s breed

-There are many varieties of brushes, combs, rakes, and other tools to assist the brushing and mat-prevention process.
+There are many varieties of brushes, combs, rakes, and other tools to assist the brushing and mat-prevention process for dog breeds.
 Choosing the correct brush for your dog will make this easier and more effective.
+Dogs with a double coat require more frequent brushing to prevent matting.
 Some of the basic brush styles include:

 • Pin brushes – These brushes have plastic or rubber tips on the ends of the pins for very gentle brushing.
 Pin brushes are great for medium to long haired dogs and for tackling minor tangles.